wmhilton-stoplight/platform-docs/3.-design/models.md

 3. On the **New Model** dialog:
     * Provide a **name** for the model.
     * Add **tags** to organize your models.
-See [Endpoint and Modeling Odering Rules](../4.-documentation/Sidebar/d.table-of-contents.md#endpoint-and-model-ordering-rules) for details.
+See [Endpoint and Modeling Ordering Rules](../4.-documentation/Sidebar/d.table-of-contents.md#endpoint-and-model-ordering-rules) for details.
     * For **Scope**:
         * Select **Common** to create a model that can be used for all APIs in the project.
         * Select **Single API** to create a model for a single API in the project, and then select the API.